Welcome to the Cumbria branch web page.

 Joining the committee would offer you opportunities to network with other HR and Development professionals, gain a wider insight into the strategy and vision of the CIPD, with the prospect of influencing policies and strategies of the CIPD at Formal Council.
 Also, active committee members are able to access Local, Regional and National events, with expenses paid for by the Branch.

 Expectations from committee members who join are: To attend a minimum of 8 committee meetings throughout the year and to take part in organising events on behalf of the Branch.
-At this time, due to rotation, we have the roles of Treasurer, Media coordinator and Upgrading Support Officer becoming available.
-Therefore, if you feel that you have the relevant experience and are able to dedicate your expertise, please contact me - I would love to hear from you.
-My contact details are: firstname.lastname@example.org.
+If you feel that you have the relevant experience and are able to dedicate your expertise, please contact me - I would love to hear from you.
+My contact details are: email@example.com

 The current dates of our meetings are: